MoatShrimp/Khronos/README.md

 ## Dependencies for source files
-Project Dependencies should be placed in a folder called `externals`.
+Project Dependencies should be placed in a folder called `external`.
 All files can be found inside the game folder `Cultist Simulator/cultistsimulator_Data/Managed`

 Required files:
 - SecretHistories.Main.dll